ddablib/ddablib.github.io/SysInfo/5/API/Globals.md

 Running the host program in compatibility mode _Win32ServicePackMajor_ is always spoofed to return the major version of any service pack that relates to the emulated operating system.

-[v5.0] When running on operating systems where _[TPJOSInfo.CanSpoof](./TPJOSInfo-CanSpoof.md)_ returns `False`, compatibility mode no longer spoofs _Win32ServicePackMajor_ and it will return the service pack major version of the actual operating system.
+When running on operating systems where _[TPJOSInfo.CanSpoof](./TPJOSInfo-CanSpoof.md)_ returns `False`, compatibility mode no longer spoofs _Win32ServicePackMajor_ and it will return the service pack major version of the actual operating system.

 ## Win32ServicePackMinor

+**Applies to:** ~>5.0

 ```pascal
 var Win32ServicePackMinor: string;